FAMILY SUPPORT POLICIES & TITLE IX INFORMATION

 Nondiscrimination Statement

-Sheridan County School District #1 does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment of employment in, it's educational programs or activities.
+Sheridan County School District #1 does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment of employment in, its educational programs or activities.
 Inquiries concerning Title VI, Title IX, Section 504, and ADA may be referred to Sheridan County School District #1 Superintendent, Jeff Jones, 307-655-9541, PO Box 819, Ranchester, WY 82839.

 Title IX Coordinator